youtube/spfjs/doc/documentation/caching.md

 This means that your server will receive requests for every link click, for example, but not for back button uses.
-However, if the `cache-unified` config value is set to `true`, then SPF will use an available cache response for all navigation.
+However, if the `cache-unified` config value is set to `true`, then SPF will use an available cache response for all navigations.
 This will mean that your server will not receive requests for link clicks that are to previously visited pages, just like for back button presses.